 The 3 core responsibilities of the Governing Body are ensuring clarity of vision, ethos and strategic direction; holding the Headteacher to account for the educational performance of the school and its pupils and for the performance management of staff; and overseeing the financial performance of the school and making sure its money is well spent.
 These 3 principal responsibilities have been sub-divided by our Governing Body into 15 detailed responsibilities.

-Our Governing Body has 4 committees: Ashover Governors Extended Services (AGES) Committee, Education & School Performance Committee, Resources Committee and the Head Teacher Performance Management Committee.
+Our Governing Body has 3 committees: Education & School Performance Committee, Resources Committee and the Head Teacher Performance Management Committee.
 At the start of each academic year the Governing Body implements a Scheme of Delegation and approves Terms of Reference for each Committee, ensuring that each Committee clearly understands their own areas of responsibility.
 At the same time the Governing Body appoints members to each committee and appoints the Chair of each committee.
 Our experience is that this is the most efficient and effective way of carrying out our responsibilities.
 The Governing Body remains responsible for all decisions and the Committee Chairs report to each meeting of the Governing Body.

 Through having several different governors holding positions of responsibility (the Chair and Vice Chair of the Governing Body plus Chairs of Committees) the workload is shared, which we believe leads to more effective and focused governance.